 Archie and Monty were both cremated together and they will continue to watch over us at NZAVS headquarters in Christchurch.

 Rest in peace little warriors.
-We will continue to fight for you.
+We will continue to fight for animals like you.